Kitchen and Other Stories

 Fresh homemade preserved green peppercorns in a glass jar, with fresh peppercorns and wooden kitchen elements, showcasing natural, sustainable food preservation and culinary ingredients for healthy cooking.

-If you venture out to pick some wild garlic, only take what you need and don't over-pick and be careful where you tread.
+If you venture out to pick some wild garlic, only take what you need, don't over-pick and be careful where you tread.
 Wild garlic is also an important food source for wildlife like bees and butterflies.

 close up of Wild garlic plant.